zammad/zammad-documentation/install-ubuntu.rst

 Go to http://localhost and you'll see:
 ======================================

-* "Welcome to Zammad!", there you need to create your admin user and you need to invite other agents.
+* "Welcome to Zammad!", there you need to create your admin user and invite other agents.

 On remote server:
 =================

-Add your fully qualified domain name or public IP to servername directive in your webserver configuration and restart your webserver.
+Add your fully qualified domain name or public IP to server name directive in your web server configuration and restart your web server.
-The installer will give you a hint where Zammads webserver config file is located.
+The installer will give you a hint where Zammad's web server config file is located.

 You can manage the Zammad services manually: